How to Care for Halo Extensions in Winter and on Ski Trips

 how to care for halo extensions

-Unlike permanent extensions, Halo hair isn’t exposed to constant friction, sweat, or temperature shifts—making it safer for cold climates.
+Unlike permanent extensions, Wire Hair Extensions aren’t exposed to constant friction, sweat, or temperature shifts—making it safer for cold climates.

 Why Is Winter Hard on Hair (Including Halo Extensions)?